mhamilt/una-her-doc-bologna-2025-article/article.md

 # A New Value for Conservation

 The justification for conserving heritage objects often rests upon a complex matrix of values.
-Avrami et al. ((2000)) provide a collection of value systems that underpin conservation decisions across different disciplines and organizations, summarized in Table
+Avrami, Mason, and Torre (2000) provide a collection of value systems that underpin conservation decisions across different disciplines and organizations, summarized in Table
 <a href="#tab:values_comparison" data-reference-type="ref"
 data-reference="tab:values_comparison">1</a>.